-This report, prepared as of June 30, 2016 (the Measurement Date), presents information to assist the TRA in providing the required information under GASB 68 to participating employers.
-Much of the material provided in this report, including the Net Pension Liability, is based on the results of the GASB 67 report for TRA, which was issued December 5, 2016.
+This report, prepared as of June 30, 2018 (the Measurement Date), presents information to assist the Teachers Retirement Association of Minnesota in providing the required information under GASB 68 to participating employers.
+Much of the material provided in this report, including the Net Pension Liability, is based on the results of the GASB 67 report for TRA, which was issued November 30, 2018.
 See that report for more information on the member data, actuarial assumptions and methods used in developing the GASB 67 results.